 truth is, making this book – the first in the series – was just an experiment to see if it could be done. a book about drinking away the pain of managing to always make the wrong decision that was written, edited, printed out and stapled together while trying to drink away the pain. each book is soaked in beer to optimize the readers experience, these twelve poems will make you think you are (back) in a cramped un-insulated apartment contemplating all the things you can do to yourself with sharp objects and just the right amount of time.

 after four years clean and sober, Mark finally releases this collection about the years that almost killed him, and the woman he struck at 85 miles-an-hour on the highway after he passed out drunk behind the wheel of a stolen car. this haunting and grim look back on addiction reveals that sometimes, when you’re too far gone, you might as well pay the ransom for the sins of others.

-it’s a rollicking, beer soaked hell-ride through the winding back-roads maze of the author’s mind, but that’s beyond the point; this is essentially a collection harvested from Jason’s wastebasket over a three year friendship. one day Ezhno just shows up and says
+But that’s beyond the point; this is essentially a collection harvested from Jason’s wastebasket over a three year friendship.
+One day Ezhno just shows up and says:

 “hey look, I made a book about your problems with women and drinking every day of your goddamn life.”